ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 I support Amherst’s zero-net energy by-law that applies to new municipal buildings and will support efforts to extend this to new private developments Further, I am committed to initiatives that will reduce fossil fuel consumption and foster renewable, sustainable energy.

-As a result of successfully applying to be in the pipeline for support by the Massachusetts School Building Authority (MSBA) we have the opportunity to build a new elementary school that meets our net-zero code.
+As a result of successfully applying to be in the pipeline for support by the Massachusetts School Building Authority (MSBA) we are on a path to build a new elementary school that meets our net-zero code.
 This means that it will be a model of well insulated construction, have daylighting throughout, use electric rather than fossil fuels for energy, and it will generate energy from renewables to offset the school’s electric costs.

-The Energy and Climate Action Committee (ECAC) established by the Council under the leadership of Darcy Dumont, has begun to provide and will continue to provide recommendations for potential actions that would address Amherst’s climate action goals.
+The Energy and Climate Action Committee (ECAC) established by the Council under the leadership of Darcy Dumont, provides recommendations for potential actions that would address Amherst’s climate action goals.
 With tight budgets, implementing the policies will likely require support from grants and collaborative work with surrounding towns.

 Other initiatives include: promoting solar installation, including municipal and community solar on school and public parking lots and replacing fossil fuels as a source of heat in town buildings; strengthening regulations to reduce vehicle “idling” – this could include higher penalties and a “finders” fee such as the used in New York City where citizens receive a share of the fine ($300) for reporting and documenting idling beyond 3 minutes (tougher than the MA law.)
 A penalty – ticket – for idling and a means of prevention such as citizen reports could avoid consuming police enforcement time.